RajVarunCTRL/attendify/readme.md

 ## Support

-For any inquiries or support regarding the FacialAttendanceSystem project, please contact:
+For any inquiries or support regarding the Attendify project, do contact:
 - Discord: [rajgamesyt](https://discord.com/invite/your_server_id)